 Aeropostale Jury Asked to Convict Ex-Merchandise Chief

-Aeropostale Inc. (ARO)’s former top merchandise executive struck a secret business deal with one of the retailer’s largest vendors and should be convicted of fraud, a federal prosecutor told a jury.
+Aeropostale Inc. (ARO)’s former top merchandise executive struck a secret business deal with one of the clothing retailer’s largest vendors and should be convicted of fraud, federal prosecutors told a jury.

-Closing arguments began today in the two-week trial in Brooklyn, New York, over Christopher Finazzo’s business arrangement with Douglas Dey, a friend and controlling owner of South Bay Apparel Inc.
+Attorneys presented closing arguments today in a two-week trial in Brooklyn, New York, over Christopher Finazzo’s business arrangement with Douglas Dey, a friend and controlling owner of South Bay Apparel Inc.

-Assistant U.S. Attorney John Nowak argued that Finazzo, 57, cheated his company by directing about $350 million worth of orders to Dey, with whom he split profits.
-The partnership netted Finazzo about $25 million in extra cash over a decade, the government alleged.
+Assistant U.S. Attorney John Nowak said Finazzo, 57, cheated his company by directing about $350 million worth of orders to Dey, with whom he split profits.
+The actions netted Finazzo as much as $25 million over a decade, the U.S. said.

 Prosecutors brought 16 charges against Finazzo, including conspiracy, mail fraud and wire fraud.
-The former executive faces a maximum sentence of 20 years in prison if convicted of a fraud count.
+The former executive faces a maximum prison term of 20 years if convicted of fraud.

 The case is U.S. v.
 Finazzo, 10-cr-00457, U.S. District Court, Eastern District of New York (Brooklyn).

 To contact the reporter on this story: Christie Smythe in federal court in Brooklyn, New York, at firstname.lastname@example.org.